kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 1. Log in with the Administrator password **demo!pass123** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

-1. Launch the **Azure Migrate appliance configuration wizard** using the shortcut available on the desktop (Wait for a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard)
+1. Launch the **Azure Migrate appliance configuration wizard** using the shortcut available on the desktop (wait for a minute or two, the browser will open showing the Azure Migrate appliance configuration wizard)

     ![Screenshot of the Azure Migrate appliance terms of use.](images/Exercise1/Migrateappliance.png "Desktop shortcut")